singfoom/messaging-service/README.md

 Again, you are welcome to make changes here, as long as they're in the docker-compose.yml

 ## Testing instructions
+- Install elixir and erlang via asdf install or your preferred method
+- Ensure the database is running in the docker container
+- Run `make run`
-The testing path in '.test.sh' has been updated to localhost:4000.
+- Please note the base URL of test.sh has been updated to localhost:4000

-In order to run please ensure you have elixir and erlang installed.
-If need be, please run `asdf install` to install the versions from '.tool-versions'.
-Ensure you have the docker database running.

-From the project directory run `./bin/start.sh`.
-It may need to have its permissions updated via `chmod +x ./bin/start.sh`.
-The database should create and migrate and the server should start.
+- Make run will install dependencies, create and migrate the server and then run the server

-In another terminal window from the project root, please run '/test.sh'.